frappe/erpnext_documentation/user/manual/en/selling/selling-settings.md

 By default, Customer ID is generated based on Customer Name.
 If you wish to save Customer using a naming series, in the field Customer Naming Series, set value as "Naming Series".

-Example of Customer Id's saved in Naming Series - `CUST00001,CUST00002, CUST00003...` and so on.
+Example of Customer Id's saved in Naming Series - "CUST00001,CUST00002, CUST00003..." and so on.

 You can set Naming Series for Customers from:

-`Setup > Data > Naming Series`
+**Setup > Data > Naming Series**

 #### 1.2 Campaign Naming By